 A9.
-LEGAL
+LEGAL (OVERSIGHT)

-The Park Ridge Public Library maintains relationships with attorneys to advise the Library on matters including, but not limited to, liability, patron(s) rights, personnel, contract review, and disputes.
+The Park Ridge Public Library maintains relationships with attorneys to advise the Library on matters including, but not limited to, liability, patron rights, personnel, contract review, property tax appeals, and disputes.

-- 1. The Library Director recommends a budget amount for legal counsel as part of the annual budget review and approval process. - 2.
+- 1. The Library Director recommends a budget amount for legal counsel as part of the annual budget review and approval process.
+The Library Director is the point of contact with the Library's legal counsel. - 2.
 In the event of a Library Director vacancy, the Board President, or designee, is authorized to solicit legal counsel on behalf of the Library Board during the interim period. - 3.
-A request from an individual trustee for the Library Director to seek legal counsel must be agreed upon by a majority of Trustees at a regularly scheduled Board meeting. - 4.
-A request from an individual Trustee to seek direct legal counsel must be approved by majority vote at a regularly scheduled Board meeting. - a.
-Any request made outside of regularly scheduled Board meeting must be approved by the Library Board President and Vice President.
-The President or Vice President may, at their discretion, defer the decision to the next regularly scheduled Board meeting.
-If the President or Vice President are subjects of the legal matter, approval must be given by either the President or Vice President and a second Board Officer. - b.
-If a request for legal counsel is initiated by the Library Board President, approval must be given by the Vice President and a second Board Officer.
+A request for the Library Director to seek legal counsel from an individual Trustee must be agreed upon by a majority of Trustees at a regularly scheduled Board meeting. - 4.
+A request from an individual Trustee to directly seek legal counsel must be approved by majority vote at a regularly scheduled Board meeting. - a.
+Any request made outside of a regularly scheduled Board meeting must be authorized by the Library Board President and Vice President. - i.
+The President or Vice President may defer the decision to the next regularly scheduled Board meeting. - ii.
+If the President or Vice President are subjects of the legal matter, either the President or Vice President and a second Board Officer must give approval. - b.
+If the Library Board President initiates a request for legal counsel, the Vice President and a second Board Officer must give approval.

-Approved: November 16, 2021
+Revised: November 19, 2024 Approved: November 16, 2021